dagbja/sdk-nrf/README.rst

 Switches and Buttons
 ********************

-The switches are used to control the behaviour of the client when not having flash support:

-* Switch 1: In left position do bootstrap procedure.
-            In right position skip bootstrap and use hardcoded values.
-* Switch 2: Currently unused.
+The switches are currently unused.

 The buttons are used to control the behaviour of the client as follows: